 The Christmas lights at Park and Tilford did not happen in 2020 due to the coronavirus pandemic.
 In fact, the gardens themselves were even closed to the public.

 In 2021 the garden was open and the lights were up throughout the month of December.
 There weren’t firefighters at the entrance though, or entertainment and family-friendly activities on Friday evenings.
 For 2021 there was just all the pretty lights.

 North Van Christmas Lights

 Not many malls have their own gardens, but Park and Tilford in North Vancouver does and its holiday Christmas light displays are actually quite impressive.
-If you’re heading to or from the North Shore, or perhaps plan to see a movie at the Cineplex theatre at the strip mall, then definitely check out the garden’s lights.
+If you’re heading to or from the North Shore, then definitely check out the garden’s lights.

 Holiday Hi-Light Festival Details

-In 2017 Park and Tilford‘s Holiday Hi-Light Festival was open nightly from November 29th until December 31st.
+In 2019 Park and Tilford‘s Holiday Hi-Light Festival was open nightly from November 29th until December 31st.
 In 2021 the lights were up between December 1st and December 31st.

-The best times to visit (but also the most crowded) are on Friday evenings during Family Nights which feature live entertainment, hot chocolate and appearances by Santa Claus.
-In past years, Family Nights has taken place on the four Friday evenings leading up to Christmas Day.
+In years without pandemics, the best times to visit (but also the most crowded) are on Friday evenings during Family Nights.
+Those nights typically feature live entertainment, hot chocolate and appearances by Santa Claus.
+In past years, Family Nights has taken place on the four Friday evenings that lead up to Christmas Day.

-In 2018 we expect Family Nights at the Holiday Hi-Light Festival to run from 5:30 to 9:00 pm on November 29, December 6, 13 and 20.
+In 2019 Family Nights at the Holiday Hi-Light Festival ran from 5:30 to 9:00 pm on November 29, December 6, 13 and 20.
 There was also live entertainment on the festival’s opening night from 7 to 10 pm.
 In 2021 there were no Family Nights.
 Hopefully they can happen again in 2022.